mortenson/drupal-docker-lite/README.md

 - `./rebuild.sh` will force the Docker images to re-build, and re-start your containers.
 - `./stop.sh` will stop any running containers without removing them.
+- `./mail.sh` will open the Mailhog user interface.

 # Drush support